MrMidnight0/WPR381_Project/README.md

 ## WELCOME TO THE WEATHER APP

+## REMINDER
+Add you own weather API key in the server.js folder in the backend.
+Get your API key [https://openweathermap.org/api](https://openweathermap.org/api) here.

 ## In the project directory, you NEED to run:

 ### `npm start` In the backend Directory